 Wind can induce pressure changes depending on the wind direction and the dump geometry.
 Wind flow towards, and up the dump slope will increase air pressure on the windward side and induce air flow into the dump.
 Wind from the side or downslope may cause pressure differences that result in air flow out of the surface of the dump.
-It should be noted however, that observed in-situ pressure changes in response to barometric and wind induced surface pressure changes result from both air flow and atmospheric pressure redistribution in the subsurface.
+It should be noted however, that observed in-situ pressure changes in response to barometric and wind induced surface pressure changes result from both air flow and atmospheric pressure redistribution in the sub-surface.
 The atmospheric pressure change is re-distributed as a pneumatic wave; both the rate of air movement and pressure redistribution depends on the air permeability, which again is dependent on the relative degree of solution saturation.

-In areas where the waste rock is experiencing sulfide oxidation, heat generation increases insitu waste rock temperatures which results in less dense air and reduced pressures in accordance with the ideal gas law.
-Air density and pressure gradients are towards higher temperature, whereas heat gradients and heat movement are away from high temperature zones.
-If in-situ waste rock temperatures are higher than the atmospheric temperature, this results in the movement of colder and denser atmospheric air into the base of the facility towards the high temperature zone(s) and out the top (chimney affect).
-If in-situ temperatures are lower, the flow direction will reverse and atmospheric air will flow into the dump and downward out of the dump (Lefebvre et al., 2001a; 2001b, Lahmira et all, 2014).
+In areas where the waste rock is experiencing sulfide oxidation, heat generation increases the in-situ waste rock temperature with a corresponding reduction in air density as the in-situ air expands.
+If there is a temperature differential with the ambient air temperature, these air density differences result in a chimney (stack) effect; if in-situ waste rock temperatures are higher than the atmospheric temperatures, the warmer air rises towards the top of the WRF as colder and denser atmospheric air flows into the facility towards the high temperature zone(s).
+If in-situ temperatures are lower than ambient, the flow direction will reverse and atmospheric air will flow into the WRF and downward out of the dump (Lefebvre et al., 2001a; 2001b, Lahmira et all, 2014).